Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Early stopping was essential when training with measurement steps $k >= 3$, as the highest accuracy was usually achieved after the first epoch, see @cnn-training-step-5.
 Extending training beyond 100 epochs did not significantly improve accuracy, see @cnn-training-step-1.
 After training, the model's accuracy was assessed using previously unseen validation data.
-This setup enabled successful differentiation between the two backend types, as described in @evaluation-cnn.
+This setup enabled successful differentiation between the two backend types, as described in @evaluation.

 #figure(
   grid(